Voting is a fundamental political right that preserves all rights.

 Consequences of these actions by political parties in the U.S. and elsewhere to limit the scope of voters' participation and influence in elections and legislation include:

-To circumvent these interventions, the advanced, interactive technology of the Global Social Network for Voters will enable voters worldwide to:
+To circumvent these interventions and obstructions, the advanced, interactive technology of the Global Social Network for Voters will enable voters worldwide to:

 The network provides voters worldwide a unique and autonomous arena for online agenda-setting, consensus-building and political organizing that enables them to circumvent the obstacles they currently face when trying to overcome the obstacles that undemocratic political parties have inserted to weaken the scope and influence of their participation in electoral and legislative processes.